Start using Celery Payroll in less than 7 steps

 4.4) Import the employee data from a Payroll Pro Ultra backup

-Once you receive the file back from us, go to ‘Account/Import & Export/Import Employees’ and choose ‘Payroll Pro Ultra Import’ and select the file that was sent.
+In order to import employees through a Payroll Pro Ultra backup file, you need to pack a recent backup file (.bak) as a .zip file and save this on your computer.
+Then go to ‘Account/Import & Export/Import Employees’ and choose ‘Payroll Pro Ultra Import’ and select the file that was saved.
 After that the employee data will be imported into Celery.
 Employees that are out of service will be imported with the status ‘out of service’ and for that reason they can also be imported without any problems.

 5) Make sure for each employee that all data is imported correctly and/or fill in missing information in Celery

 Celery imports as many employee data as possible from the import files, but it can happen that you still need to add or adjust certain details yourself.

 For example, you must consider entering the following information yourself, if applicable:

 - Other wage components other than the fixed gross monthly or hourly wages, such as additional (un)taxed allowances;

 - Provisions of the vacation allowance and 13th month;

 - Pension plan contributions and vacation day settings;

 - Taxed fringe benefits such as the company car and phone etc.;